WICG/turtledove/FLEDGE.md

 ### 0. All Players Will Have Equal Access to Data

-At present an estimates list of players include:
+At present a list of adtech players include:

 * The OS (To be covered in later version?)
 * The Browser